AaronUpchurch/COP3503-Project3-Final/README.md

 For TA Grader:

 The files we created were Rand.h, bhTree.h, particle.h, and Project3A.cpp
-All other particles are not written by us
+All other files are not written by us

 Sources: